 Helen brings to the role as a GIPL Director, extensive mainstream knowledge and experience as well as cultural knowledge and sensitivity in working with the Yinhawangka, Nyiyaparli and Bunjima people and within the structures for which they came together to form and grow.
 She understands the challenges of managing trusts and believes in delivering appropriate and effective services in meeting the objects of the Foundation to alleviate the stress and poverty and to make a positive difference for the beneficiaries.

-Committees: Applications Review, Audit & Risk and Investments
+Committees: Applications Review, Investments, Audit & Risk, and Housing

 Roy Tommy (Pitithangu, meaning dry leaf) grew up on Mininer, Mount Vernon and Pingandy pastoral stations.
 His Yinhawangka name was given to him in traditional song by his grandmother, Maggie Bimba.
 His mother was the last fluent speaker of Yinhawangka, and in 1980 commenced recording the language, songs, stories, genealogy, birth and burial places, and the names of Yinhawangka lands.